IsabellaOHara/IMS-22JulyEnable3/README.md

 ### Unit Tests

-Unit tests were completed using JUnit.
-Unit tests were run on the domain classes (Customers, Orders, Items, OrdersItems) and the DAO classes (CustomersDAO, OrdersDAO, ItemsDAO, OrdersItemsDAO).
+Unit tests were completed using JUnit version 4.13.1 Unit tests were run on the domain classes (Customers, Orders, Items, OrdersItems) and the DAO classes (CustomersDAO, OrdersDAO, ItemsDAO, OrdersItemsDAO).
 The tests in the DAO classes were run using a mock database (see below for example)

 ```